wwen03/rimrep-examples/QUT-workshop-nov2023/README.md

 ## Problem

 NOAA Coral Reef Watch program provides satellite-derived sea surface temperature (SST) data for the GBR.
-With a cloud-less 5km-pixel resolution and daily coverage, this dataset constitutes a valuable resource for monitoring the GBR.
-However, the calibration of the satellite-derived SST data is not always accurate, specially in the shallow areas of the reefs.
-In order to improve the accuracy of the SST data, it is possible to calibrate the satellite-derived SST data with in-situ temperature loggers.
+With a cloudless 5km-pixel resolution and daily coverage, this dataset constitutes a valuable resource for monitoring the GBR.
+However, the satellite-derived SST data calibration is only sometimes accurate, especially in the shallow areas of the reefs.
+To improve the accuracy of the SST data, it is possible to calibrate the satellite-derived SST data with in-situ temperature loggers.
 The Australian Institute of Marine Science (AIMS) has deployed temperature loggers in the GBR.
 The AIMS temperature loggers are located in the shallow areas of the reefs, where the satellite-derived SST data is less accurate.

-We want to produce a "calibration factor" for the satellite derived SST data using the AIMS temperature loggers.
+We want to produce a "calibration factor" for the satellite-derived SST data using the AIMS temperature loggers.
 This calibration factor will be used to improve the accuracy of the satellite-derived SST data.

-If time allows, we can also explore the calibration factor that allows us to have an estimate of the water temperature at deeper areas (6-12m) of the reefs.
-For that we will use data from logger deployed at the reef slopes and compare it with the satellite-derived SST data.
+We can also explore the calibration factor that allows us to estimate the water temperature at the reefs' deeper areas (6-12m).
+For that, we will use data from the logger deployed at the reef slopes and compare it with the satellite-derived SST data.

-Also, It would be interesting to check if the calibration factors are the same for all the reefs in the GBR.
-It is well known that very few calibration data exist for internal areas of the GBR, as the commonly used drifters are not deployed in this areas as they get stuck in the reefs.
-Therefore, it is possible that the calibration factors are different for internal areas of the GBR.
+Also, it would be interesting to check if the calibration factors are the same for all the reefs in the GBR.
+It is well known that very few calibration data exist for internal areas of the GBR, as the commonly used drifters are not deployed in these areas as they get stuck in the reefs.
+Therefore, the calibration factors may differ for the GBR's internal areas.

 ## Files